StreamAMG/playback-sdk-ios/README.md

 ## Loading Player UI

 To load the player UI in your application, use the `loadPlayer` method of the `PlaybackSDKManager` singleton object.
-This method is a Composable function that you can use to load and render the player UI.
+This method is a SwiftUI view function that you can use to load and render the player UI.

 Example: